-(6) Twenty dollars of any earned or unearned income, other than income from SSI, is disregarded.
+(6) Twenty dollars of any earned or unearned income is disregarded.
 Only one twenty dollar disregard is applied per couple if both spouses are eligible for RSS and both reside in the same RSS living arrangement.

 (8) Earnings which are used to pay for blind work expenses and/or impairment-related work expenses may be deducted from the earned income in accordance with rule 5160:1-3-03.11 of the Administrative Code.

-(9) If the RSS individual countable income is less than the financial need standard for the appropriate RSS living arrangement, but the individual RSS enrollment is not yet completed, the CDJFS shall pend the RSS application until the RSS enrollment determination is completed.
+(9) If the RSS individual countable income is less than the income standard for the appropriate RSS living arrangement, but the individual RSS enrollment is not yet completed, the CDJFS shall pend the RSS application until the RSS enrollment determination is completed.

-(10) If the RSS individual countable income is less than the financial need standard for the appropriate RSS living arrangement, the individual is eligible for an RSS payment.
+(10) If the RSS individual countable income is less than the income standard for the appropriate RSS living arrangement, the individual is eligible for an RSS payment.

-(1) The RSS payment to the assistance group shall be equal to the difference between the countable income and the financial need standard for the appropriate RSS living arrangement.
+(1) The RSS payment to the assistance group shall be equal to the difference between the countable income and the income standard for an RSS living arrangement.
 This payment calculation includes all allowable deductions and disregards as described in paragraph (E) of this rule.

-(2) The approval date for the RSS payment cannot precede the signature date on the ODM 07120 or electronic equivalent, the date of placement in an appropriate RSS living arrangement, or the date when all financial and non-financial eligibility requirements are met, whichever occurs last.
+(2) The approval date for the RSS payment cannot precede the signature date on the ODM 07120 or electronic equivalent, the date of placement in an appropriate RSS living arrangement, or the date when all financial and non-financial eligibility requirements are met including appropriate level of care, whichever occurs last.

-(4) If an individual leaves an RSS placement and moves to another RSS living arrangement and the monthly RSS payment has been made to the previous residence, a second monthly RSS payment will not be made for the new residence.
+(4) If an individual leaves an RSS living arrangement and moves to another RSS living arrangement and the monthly RSS payment has been made to the individual, a second monthly RSS payment will not be made for the new living arrangement.

-(5) When an individual leaves an RSS placement the CDJFS must determine the individual's continued medicaid eligibility.
-If an adverse action is required the individual must be afforded hearing rights in accordance with division 5101:6 of the Administrative Code.
+(5) When an individual leaves an RSS living arrangement the CDJFS must determine the individual's continued medicaid eligibility.
+If an adverse action is required, the individual must be afforded hearing rights in accordance with division 5101:6 of the Administrative Code.